MagicMumble/balanceService/README.md

     sudo service mysql stop

-Otherwise the port :3306 will be in use and you won't be able to connect to it.
+Otherwise the port :3306 (default port) will be in use and you won't be able to connect to it.
 Then try to build the app using docker-compose:

     sudo service docker start
     DOCKER_HOST=127.0.0.1
     sudo docker-compose up

-Once we have MySQL container up (with the name `golang_db_avito`) and running next thing we need to do is to find out its IP address.
+Once we have MySQL container up and running (with the name `golang_db_avito`) next thing we need to do is to find out its IP address.

     docker inspect golang_db_avito | grep IPAddr